playfulprogramming/playfulprogramming/content/blog/making-an-angular-blog-with-scully/index.md

 ![An image showing the folder layout of dist](./dist-folders.png)

-This is because Scully has it's own build folder.
+The reason for the two separate folders is because Scully has it's own build folder.
 When you ran `ng build`, you generated the `my-scully-blog` folder, then when you later ran `npm run scully`, it generated the `static` folder.
 As such, if you want to host your app, you should use the `static` folder.

 ## Asset Routes {#scully-build-routes}

-If you open the `/src/assets` folder, you'll notice another file you didn't have prior to `npm run scully`.
-This file is generated any time you run Scully and provides you the route metadata during an `ng serve` session.
+If you open the `/src/assets` folder, you'll notice another file you didn't have before `npm run scully`.
+This file is generated any time you run Scully and provides you the routing metadata during an `ng serve` session.
 [Remember how I mentioned that there was a way to access the Markdown frontmatter data?](#scully-blog-route-config) Well, this is how!
 After running a Scully build, you'll be provided metadata at your disposal.
-In the next section we'll walk through how to access that metadata!
+In the next section, we'll walk through how to access that metadata!

 # Listing Posts {#scully-route-acess}

-In order to get a list of posts, we're actually going to utilize Scully's route information service.
+To get a list of posts, we're going to utilize Scully's route information service.
 To start, let's add that service to the `blog.component.ts` file:

 ```typescript
 import { Component, OnInit } from '@angular/core';